 Tarpon Springs is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of people in Tarpon Springs who are college-educated is somewhat higher than the average US community of 21.84%: 26.35% of adults in Tarpon Springs have at least a bachelor's degree.
+The overall education level of Tarpon Springs is somewhat higher than in the average US city of 21.84%: 26.13% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Tarpon Springs is English.
-Other important languages spoken here include Greek and Spanish.
+Other important languages spoken here include Spanish and Greek.